MilesSystems/aws-deployment/README.md

 ## Rerunning Failed vs Rerunning All
 If you have your version constrained to a dynamic branch like dev-main then you may notice some unusual side effects of rerunning only failed jobs.
-If this repositories branch is updated then
+If this repositories branch is updated then you may see unexpected/mixed results using rerun failed.
+Restricting the action to a specific version will avoid this issue, or just re-running all everytime needed.

 ## 1Strategy LLC has may useful CloudFormation templates for AWS